All About Burning Tongue In Menopause and Perimenopause

 Manage stress.
 The relationship between stress and BMS and other chronic disorders is a little bit of a chicken-and-egg situation.
-Does your BMS cause stress, or does stress cause BMS?
+Does your BMS cause stress, or does stress in menopause cause BMS?
 Regardless, stress is bad for your health.
 Yoga, meditation, exercise, psychotherapy, and cognitive-behavioral therapy have been shown to lessen BMS discomfort.

 Try alpha-lipoic acid (ALA).
 Your body naturally produces this antioxidant, and it’s also found in foods like tomatoes, potatoes, and spinach.
 ALA promotes the production of nerve growth factor and is typically used to treat diabetic neuropathy and other nerve issues — potentially including BMS.
 While studies suggest improvement in BMS symptoms compared to placebo, more research is still needed.

 Hormone replacement therapy.
 We’ve written many times before about our stance on hormone replacement therapy HRT has many pros and cons..
 If this is something that works for you and your doctor, hormone replacement therapy can help BMS.